gabrielemariotti/cardslib/doc/BUILD.md

 Card Library is pushed to Maven Central as a AAR, so you just need to add the following dependency to your `build.gradle`.

     dependencies {
+        //Core card library
-        compile 'com.github.gabrielemariotti.cards:library:1.4.2'
+        compile 'com.github.gabrielemariotti.cards:library:1.5.0'

+        //Extra card library, it is required only if you want to use integrations with other libraries compile 'com.github.gabrielemariotti.cards:library-extra:1.5.0'
     }

+The library-extra is optional.
+It contains code to use integrations with other libraries, as StaggeredGridView.

 ## Building locally in Android Studio with Gradle

- If you would like to use a local copy of this library in Android Studio you have to do these steps:
+ If you would like to use a local copy of this **library** in Android Studio you have to do these steps:

  You should have a structure like this: